Enhanced Case Management Community Health Workers

 We foster a safe, healthy, and thriving community by linking children, youth, and families with programs and services to address their unique needs.

-Link Family Advocates provide services to families that include:
+ECM Community Health Workers provide services to families that include:

 • Support accessing food, housing, clothing, health care, and parent education